abdusco/logurt/README.md

 ## Kubernetes spec

 Below is a minimal example of a Kubernetes deployment.
-Apply it using `kubectl`, `helm`, `terraform` or any other viable tool.
+Apply it using `kubectl`.

 ```yaml
 apiVersion: v1